’80s fashion is a little like fight club, in that the general rule is to talk about it as little as possible.

 The secret with neons is that you really need to limit yourself to only one or two neons per outfit.
-A highlighter yellow mini skirt may seem like a bold choice, but when paired with a boxy black knit sweater and black ankle boots, it just becomes a fun pop of color.
-If we only had one neon, though, it wouldn't be very '80s, so I recommend nail polish, sunglasses or even a short pair or socks in a lively pink as a secondary neon.
+A highlighter pink pencil skirt may seem like a bold choice, but when paired with a boxy black knit sweater and black ankle boots, it just becomes a fun pop of color.
+If we only had one neon, though, it wouldn’t be very ’80s, so I recommend nail polish, sunglasses or even a short pair of socks in a lively pink as a secondary neon.

 What do you think?